-The Company financial statements prepared under PFRSs require management to make judgments and estimates that affect amounts reported in the Company financial statements and related notes.
+The Company's interim condensed consolidated financial statements prepared under PFRSs require management to make judgments and estimates that affect amounts reported in the consolidated financial statements and related notes.
 Future events may occur which will cause the judgments and assumptions used in arriving at the estimates to change.
-The effects of any change in judgments and estimates are reflected in the Company financial statements as they become reasonably determinable.
+The effects of any change in judgments and estimates are reflected in the consolidated financial statements as they become reasonably determinable.